echeran/smile-of-murugan/webbook/chapter19.md

 He belongs to the young if not to the youngest generation of writers.
-He was born in Kadalur on May 2, 1934, and is a prolific writer who has published a large number of short stories and quite a number of novels of very unequal quality.
+He was born in Kadalur on May 2, 1934, and is a prolific writer who has published a large number of short stories and quite a number of novels—of very unequal quality.

 Jeyakanthan seems to care much more about what he has to say than about how he says it, which does not mean that his style and